c-fraser/proxi/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## Acknowledgements

+Kudos to the [proxyee](https://github.com/monkeyWie/proxyee) project which significantly influenced the implementation of `proxi`.